tpolakovic/SimpleQuantum/examples/README.md

   - Pseudopotential method calculation of aluminum band structure with a pseudopotential defined as a function of momentum.
 - `tbGraphene.jl`
   - Band structure of all 2s and 2p electrons of graphene using the tight binding method.
+- `tbGrapheneDOS.jl`
+  - Calculation of density of states of a 2-band tight binding graphene model.